Vikhyat-Chauhan/PersonalPortfolio/content/pages/index.md

       #### I’m a developer and researcher with a focus on building intelligent,
       data-driven applications using machine learning and AI.
 My work explores the intersection of human signals, embedded systems, and deep learning.
-      Currently, I’m researching wearable stress monitoring systems using physiological signals and developing AI-powered control systems for drones and robotics.
+      Currently, I’m researching and developing advanced AI algorithms inspired by brain architecture for drones and robotics.

 ---